What I am attempting to do with the information on this page is to help people connect the dots between:

 I am not making this stuff up!!

-Look how similar the information is in this booklet produced by the Department of Health in Tasmania that I just found online recently
+Look how similar the information is in this booklet produced by the Department of Health in Tasmania that is also available online

 PS: the only bit missing is how negative information (which is unfortunately quite common these days) can actually harm you.